tiffbouchard/Hangman/README.md

 ### Instructions
 1. You have 9 lives to get the word right!
 Match all the letters!
-2. A new word will load once you have completed one!
-3. Click PLAY AGAIN if you lose to restart the game

 ### Getting Started
 Click [here](https://tiffbouchard.github.io/Hangman) to play!